Realtor Reviews Minneapolis Housing Market

-Now you might ask, why do we care and how does China affect the housing market?
-It’s about interest rates, and how often the Fed decides to raise them based on how the economy is performing.
+Now you might ask, why do we care, and how does China affect the housing market?
+It’s about interest rates and how often the Fed decides to raise them based on how the economy performs.

 We closed out the year with new listings trending upward and dragging inventory with it.
 I expect that to continue throughout the year, although not in numbers significant enough to turn the market from “sellers” to balance, and no expectations at all that we will be seeing a buyers market any time soon.

-Move up buyers can expect to have more choices and some breathing room to make them.
-For first time buyers, the market is still going to be challenging.
-The rise in home values and interest rates are making it more difficult to buy a home.
-The reality for buyers will be having to make adjustments as to expectations versus what they can afford.
+Move-up buyers can expect more choices and some breathing room to make them.
+For first-time buyers, the market is still going to be challenging.
+The rise in home values and interest rates makes it more challenging to buy a home.
+The reality for buyers will have to adjust to expectations versus what they can afford.

 It’s still a great market if you are selling a home.
-However, sellers need to be mindful that the stories they hear from friends who sold in 2017 and 2018 at full price contracts in a couple of days will not likely hold in 2019.
-Realistic expectations will be taking longer to sell and offers that will not be for the full asking price in the coming year.
+However, sellers need to be mindful that the stories they hear from friends who sold in 2017 and 2018 at full-price contracts in a couple of days will not likely hold in 2019.
+Realistic expectations will be taking longer to sell and offers that will not be for the total asking price in the coming year.

 The Impact of Millennials

 I’m standing firm on my prediction for a strong year in Real Estate.
-The increases in housing inventory, moderate upward movement of interest rates and a continued slower rise in home values are fueling my optimism.
-While affordability is going to slow sales down, increased inventory of homes will be bringing the market closer to balance, which over the long term is positive.
+The increases in housing inventory, moderate upward movement of interest rates, and a continued slower rise in home values are fueling my optimism.
+While affordability will slow sales down, an increased list of homes will be bringing the market closer to balance, which over the long term is positive.

-Remember it was the tortoise that won the race and not the hare.
+Remember, the tortoise won the race and not the hare.
 Even though I don’t expect another year of a housing market moving at the speed of light, I’m still hitting that thumbs up button and giving the 2019 Twin Cities housing market a solid “like.”